24 Common Habits Every Student Should Break Before Leaving School

 22. Giving in to distractions:

-23. Unresolved Relationship Issues: Childish behaviour in school relationship usually makes you lose friendships faster than you gained them while you try not to care.
-As you grow older, malice and other common relationship issues cause bitterness, resentment and anger.
-Any of these feelings can cause us to loose focus of the goals we are attempting to achieve.
+Childish behavior in school relationships usually makes you lose friendships faster than you gain them while you try not to care.
+As you grow older, malice and other common relationship issues cause bitterness, resentment, and anger.
+Any of these feelings can cause us to lose focus on the goals we are attempting to achieve.
 Manage relationships.
-Even if we must move, separate or even just “agree to disagree,” successful attempts at relational conflict resolution are necessary in each of our lives.
+Even if we must move, separate, or even just “agree to disagree,” successful attempts at relational conflict resolution are necessary in each of our lives.

 24. Holding on for too long:

 “There comes a time when the world gets quiet and the only thing left is your own heart.
 So you’d better learn the sound of it.
-Otherwise you’ll never understand what it’s saying.”
+Otherwise, you’ll never understand what it’s saying.”
 Sarah Dessen.

 Leave a Comment